mikep79/solo-project/README.md

 - If user selects multiple content_tags, will only show events that have BOTH those tags (ie. no events.)
 - Set minimum height of event pages/sidebar so clicking tags doesn't re-adjust view.
 - If no events listed after filters, show "sorry, no events matching selection" message.
+Create Event page:
+- If user inputs field, then deletes it, event will still be created without alert.

 #Notes
 - filter results to weeelchair = true. (first part returns users with a wheelchair value = true anywhere; second part only shows events with wheelchair = true):